A Nxt client is a lot different to a Bitcoin wallet.

 The Nxt Client

-The Nxt Client is a release from the Nxt core development Team.
+The Nxt Client is a release from Jelurida.

 The client provides easy access to most of the Nxt Platform's core features.

-You can run it as a light client if you do not want to download the blockchain.
+You can run it as a light client if you do not want to download the blockchain, or you can easily access it online @ https://nxt.jelurida.com.

-It's locally hosted.
-Transactions are signed locally (your passphrase never leaves your browser).
-It gives you the full feature set of Nxt, and the client will warn you if an NRS update is available (a bug fix, a GUI update or a new Nxt core feature).
-The client supports forging of transactions on the Nxt Network.
+Transactions with the Nxt Client are signed locally (your passphrase never leaves your browser).
+It gives you the full feature set of Nxt, and the client will warn you if a software update is available (a bug fix, a GUI update or a new Nxt core feature).
+The desktop client supports forging of transactions on the Nxt Network.
+Forging helps secure the network, your forging power equals your stake in NXT, and you earn fees when you forge a block.

-The Nxt Client is also available as mobile app for Android and iOS devices.
+The Nxt Client is also available as mobile app for Android devices.

 Claiming your account